-This might include, for example, the reinforcement of organisational values and/or standards through company-wide learning events, which show employees how to assimilate the company mission into their daily activities.
+This might include, for example, the reinforcement of organisational values and/or standards through company-wide training events, which show employees how to assimilate the company mission into their daily activities.

 As the CIPD’s head of learning and development, Andy Lancaster, advises: “The closer that L&D is to business performance goals, the easier it is to measure outcomes and the more likely you are to get value for money.”